Tickets & Tours

 • 00 – 19.00 h (7:00 p.m.)

+As mentioned, admission to the Galleria Borghese is always in intervals of 2 hours with 180 visitors each.
 If tickets are still available, you can choose from five times per day when you can visit the art museum.

 In our experience, it is advisable to be at the entrance 35 minutes before your ticket is valid, as waiting at the checkroom can take a minute or two.
 In summer, it can be quicker.